 For more information on plant sites that require EPEA registration, see:

-For more information on the EPEA approval process, please call:
+For more information on the EPEA approval process, please contact the Regulatory Approvals Centre at: